quixio/quix-docs/docs/platform/tutorials/sentiment-analysis/analyze.md

 Follow these steps to deploy the prebuilt sentiment analysis microservice:

-1. Navigate to the Samples and search for `Sentiment analysis`.
+1. Navigate to the code samples and search for `Sentiment analysis`.

 2. Click the `Setup & deploy` button.